Justice at Work Staff

 Skadden Fellow Maggie Gribben graduated from the City University of New York (CUNY) Law School in 2017.
 At CUNY, Maggie participated in the Community Economic Development Clinic where she worked on a large wage and hour lawsuit.
 She also engaged in direct representation and conducted Know Your Rights presentations with CUNY’s CLEAR (Creating Law Enforcement Accountability & Responsibility) Project and represented public welfare recipients in termination matters as part of CUNY’s Economic Justice Project (EJP).
 She interned with the U.S. Department of Labor and was a Peggy Browning Fellow in the Employment Law Unit at Greater Boston Legal Services.
 Prior to law school, Maggie spent seven years in the labor movement, working on campaigns to organize low-wage workers with SEIU USWW in California and with SEIU 32BJ on the East Coast.

-Maria Mercedes Rudnikas joined Justice At Work in January 2017 as an Administrative Assistant with a background in admiralty law.
-Maria is a student at Boston College studying Economics and Environmental Studies who is an active board member of the Boston College radio station.
+Administrative Assistant Maria Mercedes Rudnikas joined Justice at Work on a part-time basis in January 2017, with a background working in her family’s admiralty law firm.
+Maria is a student at Boston College studying Economics and Environmental Studies and is an active board member of the Boston College radio station.
 She completed her first two years of her BA at Florida International University in Miami before transferring to BC.
 Before moving to Boston, she was the intern to BritWeek Miami where she assisted in event organization and operation.

 Ingrid Nava is Associate General Counsel for Service Employers International Union (SEIU) Local 32BJ, and is a member of the bars of Massachusetts and New York and the Federal District Courts of Massachusetts, Southern District of New York and Eastern District of New York as well as the 1st and 2nd Circuit.
 Ingrid was named an “Up and Coming Lawyer” for 2011 by MA Lawyers Weekly.
 She is a graduate of Stanford University and Northeastern University School of Law, where she developed and has taught “Lawyering with Spanish-Speaking Clients” as an adjunct professor.
 Prior to her current position she was an employment lawyer with Greater Boston Legal Services, where she worked on legislative policy initiatives and engaged in direct client representation primarily with unemployment, wage and hour, and FMLA matters.
 Prior to law school, she was an organizer for SEIU International Union and various Locals.

-Omar Angel is an independent consultant.
-Most recently, he was the Policy Advocacy Manager of the Global Workers Justice Alliance, based in New York City and serving Mexico and Central America.
+Omar Angel works with PICO National Network’s DMV Sanctuary Congregation Network.
+Previously, he was the Policy Advocacy Manager of the Global Workers Justice Alliance, based in New York City and serving Mexico and Central America.
 He has held several leadership positions with various worker centers and community based organizations in the United States.
 A Mexican-trained attorney, Omar studied at the University of Veracruz in Mexico and the University of Deusto in Spain.
 He was an intern with the Office of the High Commissioner for Human Rights of the U.N. in Geneva and was the Human Rights Program Director for the Union of Indigenous Communities of the Isthmus’ Northern Zone in Oaxaca, Mexico.